BrandynHamilton/HTTPayer/frontend/ARCHITECTURE.md

 - **Automatic Scaling:** Vercel automatically scales the application to handle traffic spikes, ensuring reliability during demonstrations or future high-usage scenarios.

+## 9. Demo Strategy & Narrative Alignment

+- The demo is structured to maximize clarity and impact for hackathon judges:
+  - **Flawless Core Demo:** The highest priority is a working, visually clear demonstration of cross-chain USDC transfers (CCIP) and the x402 payment flow, as implemented in `Dashboard.tsx` and `PaymentDemo.tsx`.
+  - **Narrative-Supporting Placeholders:** For features that are in-progress or on the roadmap (e.g., Chainlink Functions integration), dedicated UI components like `ChainlinkFunctionsStatus.tsx` are included to explicitly acknowledge and explain these features, supporting the script and maximizing bonus points for "multiple Chainlink services."
+  - **UI Polish & Testing:** The UI is designed to be clean, professional, and responsive, with comprehensive testing to ensure a smooth demo experience.